-Don’t See Non-indigenes As Enemies, Speaker Tells Lagosians — Leadership Newspaper
+Don’t See Non-Indigenes As Enemies, Speaker Tells Lagosians — Leadership Newspaper

-The Speaker, Lagos State House of Assembly (LAHA), Mr Mudashiru Obasa, yesterday, advised residents of the state not to see non-indigenes residing in Lagos as enemies.
+The Speaker, Lagos State House of Assembly (LAHA), Mr Mudashiru Obasa, on Tuesday advised residents of the state not to see non-indigenes residing in Lagos as enemies.

 Obasa spoke while inaugurating a water project at Ward D in Ojokoro which was provided by Mr Rasheed Makinde, lawmaker representing Ifako-Ijaiye Constituency II at LAHA.